biosails/BioX-Workflow-Command-Docs/special-variables.md

         outdir: {$self->outdir}
 ```

-For the sake of readability '/home/user/myanalysis' was ommited from the Rendered Variable for all but the first variable.
+For the sake of readability '/home/user/myanalysis' was omitted from the Rendered Variable for all but the first variable.

 Running biox would give us